-- High level indications support the need that affordable housing for rent should be weighted more towards the delivery of social rent and a split of 67% social rental housing and 33% affordable rented is recommended. - Should the Council choose to impose restrictions on access to social housing within their Allocations Policy based on household income thresholds, the minimum threshold should be set at £30,000 in line with affordability within the Derby Fringe; however, consideration should be given to increasing this threshold to ensure that households do not fall in between the gaps.
+- High level indications support the need that affordable housing for rent should be weighted more towards the delivery of social rent and a split of 67% social rental housing and 33% affordable rented is recommended. - Should the Council choose to impose restrictions on access to social housing within their Allocations Policy based on household income thresholds, the income threshold should be set at no less than £40,000 in line with affordability within the Derby Fringe.
+However, strong consideration should be given to increasing this threshold above this figure to ensure that households do not fall in between the gaps and that larger households are not treated unfairly.